-The only other Ming tombs with an internal river were Xiaoling, the tomb of the 1st Ming emperor Hongwu, and Xianling, the tomb of the 4th Ming emperor Hongxi.
-The latter is also the only other Ming tomb where the two main sections are completely separate and far apart.
+The only other Ming tombs with an internal river were Xiaoling, the tomb of the 1st Ming emperor Zhu Yuanzhang, and Xianling, the tomb of the 4th Ming Hongxi Emperor.
+The latter tomb is also the only other Ming tomb where the two main sections are completely separate and far apart.

 The river swings north but soon dives into a covered water tunnel.
 It resurfaces at the eastern side of the burial section where it also serves as a drainage canal.

 Crossing the bridge and proceeding towards the burial area one arrives at the Triple Gate, the entrance to the burial section.

 A small hill is hugging Qingling on the east, which is yet another reason for the small river going underground.